 15. Matsya Festival

-Matsya is one of the most popular festivals of Rajasthan.
-This two-day festival celebrated in the month of November in Alwar is attended by plenty of natives and foreign tourists.
+Another famous festival of Rajasthan, Matsya festival is a two-day festival celebrated in the month of November in Alwar.
+It is attended by plenty of natives and foreign tourists.

 Key attractions: Hot air ballooning, parasailing, zorbing, yoga, and stunning adventure-filled army exhibition